ResearchML/ImapctFault/README.md

 1- Detection of multi-language code smells occurrences.

-2- Detection of bug fixing and bug inducing commits.

-3- Extraction of bug topics.

-4- Statistical Analysis performed.
+2- Statistical Analysis performed.

-This project aims to investigate the evolution of multi-language design smells and the relation between these smells and software fault-proneness.
+This project aims to investigate the evolution of multi-language design smells.

 - Detection of multi-language code smells occurrences
 Location: Folder Detection Approach